 Fitness and sporting employees may also claim a deduction for their education expenses at university or TAFE if these are related to their current work and are not reimbursed.
 However, pre-vocational courses such as a Certificate III in Fitness may not be claimed.

 Lastly, they may claim an immediate deduction for equipment they use for work, not exceeding $300.
 If it exceeds $300, they may claim a deduction for the decline in value.
 Remember that personal use items are not deductible and not all work-related expenses are deductible.

 For more information about taxes in Australia, contact a Specialist to discuss your particular circumstances.

-If you like what you are reading, subscribe to our newsletters now at www.chan-naylor.com.au or follow our Facebook page: https://www.facebook.com/chanandnaylorsouthwestsydney
+If you liked our “Fitness and Sporting industry employees have special tax deductions” post, subscribe to our newsletters now at www.chan-naylor.com.au or follow our Facebook page: https://www.facebook.com/chanandnaylorsouthwestsydney

 Chan & Naylor Group has national offices in Brisbane and Capalaba in Queensland, Melbourne and Moonee Ponds in Victoria, East Perth in Western Australia, and Bankstown, Parramatta, Pymble, North Sydney, and Sydney in New South Wales.